HighStakesSwitzerland/docs/docs/stellee/index.md

 Stellee is a mobile app by **High Stakes** and **DigitalFit** that delivers **real-time notifications** for on-chain events and project updates.

-If you’ve ever struggled to keep track of multiple projects, assets, and governance processes — drowning in Telegram, Discord, and endless emails — Stellee is designed for you.
+If you’ve ever struggled to keep track of multiple projects, assets, and governance processes — drowning in Telegram and Discord message, X posts and email newsletters: Stellee is designed for you.

 With Stellee, **you decide what matters** and receive alerts in one clean, focused inbox.